Use Gitolite to Control Access to a Git Server

 cp /path/to/johns/public/key.pub ~/gitolite-admin/keydir/john.pub

-After that, you need to add the new public key to the git repository.
+After that, you need to add the new public key to the Git repository.

-First, we want to configure the user name and email that will be associated with administrative git actions.
+First, we want to configure the username and email that will be associated with administrative Git actions.
 Type these commands to configure this:

 git config --global user.name "your_name_here"